mongodb/docs/source/faq/developers.rst

 ~~~~

 As a client program assembles a query in MongoDB, it builds a BSON object, not a string.
 Thus
-traditional SQL Injection attacks are not a problem.
+traditional SQL injection attacks are not a problem.
 More details and some nuances are covered below.

 MongoDB represents queries as :term:`BSON` objects.
 Typically
-:doc:`client library </applications/drivers>` provides a convenient,
+:doc:`client libraries </applications/drivers>` provide a convenient,
 injection free, process to build these objects.
 Consider the following
 C++ example: